previewme/kinesis-firehose-cloudwatch-log-processor/README.md

 Lambda function which transforms, unzips and processes cloudwatch logs.

-This function currently does not try to parse the message content.
-Just adds a new line between every log message so that it can be read my Athena.
+The function currently does not parse the message content, instead just ensures that AWS Athena can read the logs.
+The function ensures the account id, log group and log stream is retained for every log message.

 ## Build